Looking for an Unroll.me alternative?

 When Unroll.me might still be your pick

-But if you'd rather use a free tool that doesn't monetize your data — Gmailytics is the cleaner choice.
+But if you'd rather use a tool that doesn't monetize your data — Gmailytics is the cleaner choice.

 Frequently Asked Questions